 That’s how I tend to implement service objects.
 I prefer to initialize the service with dependencies as well as input.
 It allows me to extract private methods inside the service which do not have to receive input as argument.
 There are other ways to structure the initialize-input-work-result pattern, which I’ve sketched here:

-We’ve seen how a service object might be implemented, now let’s take a look at its usage in application code.
+We’ve seen how a service object might be implemented in Ruby on Rails, now let’s take a look at its usage in application code.

 You might suspect that services will be used on the boundary between user interface and application - and you’d be right!
 In the context of Rails, this boundary is the controller.
 An application using services would instantiate them in controller actions, tell them to perform work and respond back to the user.
 Let’s see an example: